jFrien121/Clothing-Inventory/README.md

 # Clothing Inventory

+Author: Jocelyn Friesen

-> Overview: A customized system for keeping track of the clothing I, Jocelyn Friesen, own and when the item has last been worn.
+> A customized system for keeping track of the clothing I, Jocelyn Friesen, own and when the item has last been worn.

 ## Origin & Inspiration